andyhou965/autogpt-video-script/README.md

 # Auto GPT: Video Script Creator

-This is Auto GPT APP, especially for creating video script automatically.
+This is an Auto GPT APP, especially for creating video script automatically.
-All you need to do is to input the Title(prompt).
+All you need to do is to input the Title or Prompt.

 ## How to use